microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/New-MgChatPinnedMessage.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[HostedContents <IMicrosoftGraphChatMessageHostedContent[]>]`: Content in a message hosted by Microsoft Teams - for example, images or code snippets.
       - `[ContentBytes <Byte[]>]`: Write only.
 Bytes for the hosted content (such as images).
       - `[ContentType <String>]`: Write only.
-Content type. sicj as image/png, image/jpg.
+Content type. such as image/png, image/jpg.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Importance <String>]`: chatMessageImportance
     - `[LastEditedDateTime <DateTime?>]`: Read only.
 Timestamp when edits to the chat message were made.
 Triggers an 'Edited' flag in the Teams UI.
 If no edits are made the value is null.